jiezhoucs/must-read/notes/mem_safety/safe_impl/1997-J_K_Bounds_Check-AADEBUG97.md

 because it would change the parameter layout and thus may break compatibility between checked and unchecked code.

-For stack objects, it adopted C++'s constructor/destructor mechanism.
+For stack objects, it adopted C++'s constructor/destructor mechanism to register and de-register them in the object table.
+To be more specific, before the definition of every stack object, it inserts a call to a function that registers the object in the object table, and before the return of the function, it inserts calls to functions that delete the stack objects.

 For static and global variables, it constructed a table for them and loaded at run-time before the programs stats.
 Statically allocated objects